Saturnyx/Flask_Studium/docs/README.md

 # Welcome to STUDIUM

+> #### B4 I go yapping abt my website,
+> Let me take a moment to thank y'all for giving me such a great opportunity to create,
+> host and share the website of my dreams.
+> Whether you're a student from High Seas,
+> a Staff Member from Hackclub or a Nest user who decided to look at my repo,
+> I would like to thank all of you for making this website possible.
+> And, before you go on reading the rest of my Readme, I'd like to wish you a Happy New Year (in advance)! 🎆🎉🎊

 ### Description

 Studium is an open source website that aims to help students study and learn.